Robert Mugabe: Personal life

 Meredith described Mugabe as having a "soft-spoken demeanour, ... broad intellect, and ... articulate manner", all of which disguised his "hardened and single-minded ambition".
 Ndlovu-Gatsheni characterised him as "one of the most charismatic African leaders", highlighting that he was "very eloquent" and was able to make "fine speeches".
 Jonathan Moyo, who briefly served as Mugabe's information minister before falling out with him, stated that the President could "express himself well, that is his great strength".

 Tendi stated that Mugabe had a natural wittiness, but often hid this behind "an outwardly pensive and austere manner and his penchant for ceremony and tradition".
 Heidi Holland suggested that due to his "dysfunctional" upbringing, Mugabe had a "fragile self-image", describing him as "a man cut off from his feelings, devoid of ordinary warmth and humanity".
 According to her, Mugabe had a "marked emotional immaturity", and was homophobic, as well as racist and xenophobic.

 According to Meredith, Mugabe presented himself as "articulate, thoughtful, and conciliatory" after his 1980 election victory.
 Blair noted that at this period of his career, Mugabe displayed "genuine magnanimity and moral courage" despite his "intense personal reasons for feeling bitterness and hatred" toward the members of the former regime.
 Following his dealing with Mugabe during the 1979 negotiations, Michael Pallister, head of the British Foreign Office, described Mugabe as having "a very sharp, sometimes rather aggressive, and unpleasant manner".
 The British diplomat Peter Longworth stated that in private, Mugabe was "very charming and very articulate and he's not devoid of humour.
 It's very difficult to relate the man you meet with the man ranting on television".
 Norman stated that "I always found him personable and honourable in his dealings.
 He also had a warm side to him which I saw quite clearly sometimes".

 Colin Legum, a journalist with The Observer, argued that Mugabe had a "paranoidal personality", in that while he did not suffer from clinical paranoia, he did behave in a paranoid fashion when placed under severe and sustained pressure.
 Mugabe biographer Andrew Norman suggested that the leader may have suffered from antisocial personality disorder.
 Several Mugabe biographers have observed that he had an obsession with accruing power.
 According to Meredith, "power for Mugabe was not a means to an end, but the end itself."
 Conversely, Onslow and Redding suggested that Mugabe's craving for power stemmed from "ideological and personal reasons" and his belief in the illegitimacy of his political opposition.
 Denis Norman, a white politician who served in Mugabe's cabinet for many years, commented that "Mugabe isn't a flashy man driven by wealth but he does enjoy power.
 That's always been his motivation".

+In 2026, the Epstein files revealed that the financier and child sex offender Jeffrey Epstein provided financial management services to Mugabe.